AdobeDocs/commerce-merchant-services.en/help/store-fulfillment/check-in-experience-setup.md

 # Check-In Experience setup

 The Store pickup workflow for the Store Fulfillment solution includes a Pickup Order form that customers complete during the shopping experience.
 This form can be customized to require car description inputs.

-Including this information during the customer check-in process helps store associates deliver curbside pickup orders quickly and accurately.
+Including car description information in a customer check-in request helps store associates deliver curbside pickup orders quickly and accurately.

 ![[!DNL Check-In Experience Car Make] and [!DNL Model] settings for curbside pickup](assets/checkin-system-settings-car-options.png)